FAQ / Frequently Asked Questions

 - German nationals applying for a senior academic study visit grant if they have been living in the UK/Ireland for at least 10 years at the time of application

 3) I would like to do my whole Masters/PhD in Germany.
 However, your grant is for a maximum period of 10 months.
 Can I apply for funding to cover the whole degree in Germany?

-The initial grant can only be awarded for the maximum duration of one year (10 months).
-If your course lasts more than a year you may be given the opportunity to apply for an extension once you have taken up your grant.
+The initial grant can only be awarded for the maximum duration of one year (10 months) for a Study Scholarship.
+If your course lasts more than a year you may be given the opportunity of an extension once you have taken up your grant.
 Please note that you need to apply for the full funding period (i.e. two years) with your initial application to be considered for an extension.

 4) Where can I find further financial support to complete my degree in Germany?

 You should always check whether the host institution in Germany offers any scholarships you could apply for.
 Apart from that you can check our scholarship database for any further DAAD or non-DAAD funding opportunities.

 In very rare cases students may also be eligible for BAföG (the German government student support, which is half grant and half loan) or BILDUNGSKREDIT (governmental student loan).
 You or your parents should have normally worked in Germany in the past in order to be eligible for either of the two schemes.

 5) Do you offer any funding for studies and research in the UK/Ireland?

 The DAAD funding schemes are designed to foster academic exchange between Germany and the UK/Ireland.
 British/Irish home students and international students who are looking for financial support with their studies in the UK and Ireland are kindly advised to seek advice from a British or Irish funding body.
 Useful links are Directgov for the UK and EducationIreland